Creating a Supportive Work Environment With Peer-to-Peer Recognition

 Job security, professional development, and growth opportunities are key reasons for the high turnover rate.
 The average hospital loses $5.2 to $9 million to employee turnover.

-The cause of employee turnover in healthcare may be due to the pressure and psychological impact of the COVID pandemic.
-The healthcare professionals who were at the frontline during the peak periods of the pandemic spent prolonged periods away from their families, working extended shifts.
-The conditions they work under have resulted in burnout and emotional exhaustion.
+The cause of employee turnover in healthcare may be due to the pressure and psychological impact of prolonged periods away from families, working extended shifts.
+The conditions they work under result in burnout and emotional exhaustion.

 Hiring individuals with the necessary competencies and who share your company's cultural and behavioral values is essential.